 UCAT and Pre-UCAT Courses

-The UCAT Course at Tutors SA follows a structured set of lessons carefully designed by our elite team of tutors to help students gain entry into medical schools.
+The UCAT Courses at MedPrep follows a structured set of lessons carefully designed by our elite team of tutors to help students gain entry into medical schools.
 Our explicit teaching approach is highly effective to prepare students for the UCAT examination.
 By attending this course, students will get to learn, understand and practice concepts relevant to the UCAT exam coupled with familiarising with exam techniques covering all 5 areas of the UCAT to maximise their performance.

-Please access the Pre-UCAT/ UCAT information letter at the links below for detailed information about the course starting January 2019.
+Please access the UCAT-Headstart/ UCAT information letter at the links below for detailed information about the course starting July 2019.

 How we prepare our students for UCAT?